20 Best Things to Do in Japan

 If you’re a foodie, you have every reason to crave the Japanese specialty — Ramen.
 Although imported from China, this noodle soup meal has become one of Japan’s most popular dishes in recent decades.

 There are countless variations of this delicacy but they’re typically categorized based on the soup.
-Some of the most common soup bases include:
+You’ll find thousands of ramen-ya (ramen shops) spread across every corner of the bustling Japanese streets.

 12. See Sumo Wrestlers in Action